vicchi/wp-biographia/readme.txt

 WP Biographia supports multiple filters, which are described in more detail below.
 The plugin's filters allow you to:

 * change the default set of installation settings and options at plugin activation time
-* modify and/or enhance the set of contact information fields the plugin adds to the author's profile
+* modify and/or enhance the set of contact information fields the plugin adds to the user's profile
 * modify and/or enhance the contact links that are added to the Biography Box by the plugin
 * modify the position of the Biography Box to before or after the post content returned by `the_content()` and/or `the_excerpt()`
 * suppress the display of the Biography Box entirely under user-defined circumstances